Farewell Las Vegas CityLife — 1992-2014.

 • • • • •

-As a side note, my painting BACKDRAFT was featured in CityLife‘s January 2009 issue when Jarret Keene wrote her article titled SCENES FROM A MALL about local art and the opening of the Southern Nevada Center for the Arts.
+As a side note, my painting BACKDRAFT was featured in CityLife‘s January 2009 issue when Jarret Keene wrote her article titled SCENES FROM A MALL about local art and the Southern Nevada Center for the Arts opening.